nrfconnect/sdk-nrf/samples/cellular/http_update/modem_full_update/README.rst

 #.
 It prevalidates the update if the firmware supports the prevalidation process.
 #.
 It then programs the update to the modem, using the :ref:`lib_fmfu_fdev` library.

-The current version of this sample downloads two different versions of the firmware, namely 1.3.3 and 1.3.4.
+The current version of this sample downloads two different versions of the firmware.
-The sample then selects the version which is currently not installed.
+The sample then selects the version to install based on the currently installed version.

 Configuration
 *************